 Proposal Statement: Consistent with statutory health and safety objectives of this Working Group.

 Supported by: Massachusetts Attorney General’s Office; Conservation Law Foundation

+Statements in Support:

+Conservation Law Foundation: Identification and consideration of health and safety concerns is crucial to ensuring that energy systems are reliable, affordable, and sustainable.
+Further, the Legislature’s inclusion of a public health expert in the formation of the GSEP working group is clear evidence that this is a priority for Massachusetts residents.

 Opposed by: NEGWA/USW; HEET; Eversource; National Grid; Unitil